Sue9104/web-manual/interface.md

 ### Actions

+1. Search exised user by email: click 'Search' button

-1. Add new user: click the "+ New User" Button
+2. Add new user: click the "+ New User" button

-2. Search exised user:

-2. Change user settings: Click the "Edit" Button

-  - delete user: Unlike the literal 'delete', user is diabled not deleted and all the records are reservered.
+3. Enable/Disable user: User can login to Trantrace with this button on, otherwise user can not login but their records and operations are still reservered.

-  - reset password: click this button and it will reset user password to "123456".
+4. Reset password: this button will reset user password to "123456".

 ## User Interface

 <span id='user'></span>

-All users share same interface, but have different workspace accoring to the role in project.
+All users share same interface, but have different workspace according to the role in project.

 ### Personal Statistics